jdmantillaq/AEW_Tracker/README.md

 -   **C_circle_functions.c**: This C program contains the circular smoothing algorithm used for data processing.
 It needs to be compiled into a shared library (`C_circle_functions.so`) before running the main program.

 -   **Pull_data.py**: This script handles the retrieval of data required for AEW tracking.
 It may need adjustments to the data locations depending on where the data is stored.

+-   **Tracking_functions.py**: This file contains all the functions related to the identification and tracking algorithms of the AEW.
+It includes functions for smoothing, finding starting points, combining potential locations, filtering tracks, advecting tracks, and more.

 ## Usage